ZackKaufman/ZackKaufman.github.io/_pages/teaching.md

 <!-- ② Single-column text with numbered list -->
 <div class="teaching-overview">
   <h2>Other Courses</h2>
-  <p>I have taught as a teching assistant for the following courses at UC Santa Cruz:</p>
+  <p>I have taught as a teaching assistant for the following courses at UC Santa Cruz:</p>
   <ol>
     <li>EART-124, Modeling Earth’s Climate </li>
     <li>EART-121, The Atmosphere</li>